L-Belluomini/OTN-companion/README.md

 For technical informations on Graphhopper visit [this link](https://github.com/graphhopper/graphhopper/tree/master/docs).

+A new release is on the way.
+The project is soon to be out of beta.

 ## For users

 1. Download the latest OTN-C release from the GitHub page, no installation required.